MasterAge/ChromeTabExporter/README.md

 # TabExport Chrome Extension
-A Chrome extension that exports a set of tabs into a text list, e.g:
+A Chrome extension that exports open tabs to the clipboard.

 Install it from the Chrome Web Store: [TabExport](https://chrome.google.com/webstore/category/extensions)